 - Click on the name of that individual whose access you want to revoke.
 Click ‘Remove’ in order to remove them from your team.
 You can also hover over the individual’s name and click the trash can icon to remove it.

-Step Five: Connecting Your Ad Agency or Business Partners
+Step 5: Connecting Your Ad Agency or Business Partners

 This is the last step in the Facebook business manager 2020 guide.
 This may not really apply to those that are getting started with Facebook ads.
 However, follow these steps to add your ad agency or business partners: